 Want to make that birthday or summer party announcement really personal?
 Lori McDaniel, senior content manager for Offers.com, said that Walmart is a smart place to go for photo announcements.

-“You can get personalized photo invitations or cards for as low as 28 cents apiece, compared to about $1.27 apiece at a site like Shutterfly.
-That’s a 78% savings,” she said.
+For example, you can get personalized photo invitations or cards for as low as 79 cents apiece, “compared to about $1.27 apiece at a site like Shutterfly,” she said.

 4. Photo Printing

 You don’t have to throw a party to save on photo printing, said Pavini.
 Walmart is also a smart choice for photos, with 4-by-6 prints as low as 9 cents each, she found.
 “The trick to getting the best deal is choosing the home delivery option, which gets you the lowest price,” she said.

 But even if you go for the one-hour photo, Pavini said you’re still only paying a few cents a photo.
 Her bonus tip: “Create a free account with Walmart Photo, and you may receive a sign-up gift,” she said.
 “We got 25 free one-hour photo 4-by-6 prints.”

 While there is some conflicting input for name-brand baby items, like diapers — some experts touted Walmart and some said these items are cheaper elsewhere — McDaniel said other newborn and toddler items, such as the Graco Pack ‘n Play Playards, are a go.

 Brand-name coffee and tea that rarely go on sale can often be snatched up for far less at Walmart, said savings expert Stephanie Nelson of CouponMom.com.